jainam-04/YouTube-Clone/README.md

 2. Create your own channel.
 3. Upload and manage your videos.
 4. Interact with videos using likes, comments, and save-for-later.
+5. Subscribe to plans for extended video access or downloads.
+6. Make video calls and share YouTube screens.
-5. Revisit your activity via History, Liked, or Watch Later sections.
+7. Revisit your activity via History, Liked, or Watch Later sections.

 ---